Racing to King George Falls 💦

 Towering red cliffs.

 Twin waterfalls.
-Sacred country.

 King George River looks like an ancient portal.